Dubrefjord/Java_Streams/README.md

 ```
 produces a stream with the integers corresponding to the lengths of the words in the original stream.

 We can also use flatmap, which is identical to map, but it also flattens the stream.
 What this means is that if the map-function returns a stream, the elements of the this stream will be added to the output stream, instead of placing a stream in a stream.
 Essentially, it makes sure that the outputted stream is not a stream of streams, but instead a stream of elements.
+As a consequence, Each E can have many (or zero) E' when we use flatmap (whereas with map there is a one-to-one mapping from E to E').
+Using flatmap and returning a stream in the function can be a powerful tool.

 ### Collect
 `collect(collector)`: Transforms the stream into a collection, like a list.
 This operation can only be placed at the end of a stream operation (obviously, because after the collect operation we no longer have a stream and thus can't perform any more stream operations).